islegendary/google-ads-click-parameters/README.md

   and Ads API credentials.
 - `S3_BUCKET` – S3 bucket for JSON dumps.
 - `DYNAMO_TABLE_NAME` – DynamoDB table for lookup by gclid.
-- Optional variables such as `S3_KEY_PREFIX` and `INCREMENT_MINUTES` control
+- Optional variables such as `S3_KEY_PREFIX` control the S3 location for exported files.
-  S3 locations and the query lookback window.

 The Lambda automatically refreshes the OAuth access token using the stored refresh token on each invocation.
 If Google returns a new refresh token it is